HLBarker/LegislativeDiversity/README.md

    * Race (Native American, African American, Asian American, etc.)
    * Religion (Protestant, Catholic, Unspecified)
    * Political affiliation (Democrat, Republican, Other)
      * Analyses = I will calculate euclidean distances between pairs of states to determine how similar or different states are to each other in terms of congressional diversity.
 I will display these data as a clustered heatmap.
-I will then also plot these data using non-metric multidimensional scaling and overlaid vectors that show how the particular metrics of diversity (e.g., generation) vary across state legislators.
+I will then also plot these data using non-metric multidimensional scaling with overlaid vectors that show how the particular metrics of diversity (e.g., generation) vary across state legislators.
 Lastly, I will calculate Shannon diversity indices for each state legislature which takes into account both richness (the number of different represented categories, e.g., Protestant, GenX, etc.) and evenness across categories.
 The Shannon index scores will then be used in subsequent analyses.

 2. How does the diversity of a state's legislature influence:
    * Bill productivity (number of bills in a given session), voting records (e.g., how many votes are ties?), and how many bills are enacted vs. withheld